Benefits Physical Activity for 100% Nose Breathing: Exercise Chart

-In this video, a personal sports coach of two World Champions Dr. Artour Rakhimov talks about benefits of exercise.
+In this video, a personal sports coach of two World Champions Dr. Artour Rakhimov talks about benefits of exercise and the main illusion of the Buteyko Method related to physical exercise and breathwork.

 The benefits of correct physical activity include increased body and brain oxygenation at rest (determined using the Exercise Chart provided below), better sleep and more energy.
 However, there is one crucial rule that makes exercise safe and effective at the same time.